alanesq/esp32cam-demo/README.md

 This can be used as a starting point sketch for your projects using the esp32cam development board, it has the following features
  *        web server with live video streaming and control buttons
- *        sd card support (using 1bit mode to free some io pins)
+ *        sd card support (using 1-bit mode - data pins are usually 2,4,12&13 but using 1bit mode only uses pin 2)
- *        io pins available for use are 12 and 13 (12 must be low at boot)
+ *        io pins available for use are 12 and 13 (12 must not be high at boot)
  *        flash led is still available for use on pin 4 when using an sd card
  *        Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)